shawnhankim/nginx-openid-connect/README.md

   * **R19** Minor bug fixes
   * **R22** Separate configuration file, supports multiple IdPs.
 Configurable scopes and cookie flags.
 JavaScript is imported as an indepedent module with `js_import`.
 Container-friendly logging.
 Additional metrics for OIDC activity.
   * **R23** PKCE support.
 Added support for deployments behind another proxy or load balancer.
   * **R25** Added `access_token` to proxy to the backend.
 Added endpoints of `/login` and `/userinfo`.
 Enhanced `/logout` endpoint with post logout uri.
 Token configuration to forward and return.
 Configurable query and path param to the IDP endpoint.
 Bundled test page.
+Enhanced session management.